zanonnicola/shopify-importer/README.md

 # Shopify Importer

-I'm thinkging of creating a command line tool for this.
-At the moment I've hard-coded a lot of stuff because I didn't have time to do it properly 😅.
+I'm thinking of creating a command line tool for importing stuff into Shopify.
+At the moment I've hard-coded a lot of things because I didn't have time to do it properly 😅.

 You can fork it and dig into the code as you please.

-> It's still in dev.... ther emight be **BUGS** 😱
+> It's still in dev.... there might be **BUGS** 😱

 ## API KEYS